9 Must-Know Digital Advertising Venture Capital Firms

 6. MDC Ventures

 MDC Ventures is the corporate venture capital arm of MDC Partners, a global advertising holding company.
-Based in New York, they invest in early-stage companies that are shaping the future of marketing and media.
+Based in New York, the firm focuses on providing seed and early-stage funding to promising startups.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Advertising, Artificial Intelligence (AI), B2B, Virtual Reality
+- Industries of focus: Advertising, AI, B2B, Virtual Reality

 - Founded: 2010

-- Notable portfolio companies: CrowdTwist (acquired by Oracle), PlaceIQ (acquired by Precisely), Samba TV, Veritonic
+- Notable exits: CrowdTwist (acquired by Oracle), PlaceIQ (acquired by Precisely), SocialFlow (acquired by Piano)

 You can refer to their website here.